Global existence for an isotropic modification of the Boltzmann equation: Introduction

 \subsection{Organization of the paper}

 In Section \ref{s:prelim}, we derive some general properties of our equation, and discuss the weighted fractional Hardy inequality that we need in our proof.
-Section \ref{s:L2} proves the conservation of the $L^2(\R^d)$ norm of our solution and establishes a bound on the energy (second moment) of the solution.
+Section \ref{s:L2} proves that the $L^2(\R^d)$ norm of our solution is nonincreasing, and establishes a bound on the energy (second moment) of the solution.
 In Section \ref{s:Linfty}, we prove an $L^\infty$ estimate and propagation of polynomial decay estimates.
 Section \ref{s:global} contains the proof of global existence (Theorem \ref{t:main}), and Section \ref{s:short} contains the proof of short-time existence (Theorems \ref{t:short-time-existence-inhom} and \ref{t:short-time-existence}), which is given outside its proper logical order because of its length.
 Appendix \ref{s:a} contains some technical lemmas.